 Professor Evelyn Welch MBE (Chair of Trustees)

 Professor Evelyn Welch is an art historian, author, and senior public leader.
 Since 2013 she has been Vice-Principal (Arts and Sciences) at King’s College, University of London.
 She studied Renaissance History and Literature at Harvard University and then went on to gain her PhD from The Warburg Institute.
 She has held positions at the Universities of Essex, the Warburg Institute, Birkbeck, Sussex and Queen Mary, University of London, and has been involved in the development of the V&A’s Medieval and Renaissance Galleries and the Europe, 1600-1800 galleries.
-Prof Welch is also Trustee and Chair of the Collections Committee and member of the Remuneration Committee at the Victoria and Albert Museum.
+Prof Welch is currently Chair of the Warburg Institute Advisory Council and sits on the British Library Advisory Board.